This section looks into the different features of dashboards and tiles that help us control the data shown on the dashboard.

 dashboard StockGoodsDb clickevent MonthClick table stock_goods column MonthYearNamedFormat

-Any of the incorporated sheets that contain the table-column pair of
+Any of the incorporated reports that contain the table-column pair of

 MonthYearNamedFormat can now publish to this channel, by incorporating the following code in the tile definition